Authentication

-This guide explains how to sign HTTP requests using HMAC-SHA256 in JavaScript.
+This guide explains how to sign HTTP requests using HMAC-SHA256.
 All examples use Node.js with the built-in crypto module.

 Prerequisites